-Section B Detailed description and expected results (minimum 4 pages, and maximum 6 pages for an Experiment and maximum 8 pages for an Extension)
+Section B Detailed description and expected results (minimum 4 pages, and maximum 6 pages)

-This section describes the details on the planned Experiment or Extension (what does the proposer hope to obtain?, how?, why is it relevant?).
-This section should also include all information with respect to the State-of-the-Art, or a comparison to competing commercial wireless solutions in case of Experiments of category 'Innovation by SMEs' to show the innovative character of the Experiment or Extension and the expected scientific or business impact.
+This section describes the details on the planned Experiment (what does the proposer hope to obtain?, how?, why is it relevant?).
+This section should also include all information with respect to the State-of-the-Art, or a comparison to competing commercial wireless solutions in case of Experiments of category 'Innovation by Industry' to show the innovative character of the Experiment and the expected scientific or business impact.